 Make sure the driveshaft is well supported and isn't pulled out of the gearbox.
 It's recommened to use a new driveshaft nut when refitting.
 If you don't get any other advice I'll post the eLearn instructions tomorrow.

-Thanks mate thats really helpful, may get the car up tomorrow and get more familiar with the driveshaft components, so are you saying that i could get one of those stretchys on from the hub side to fit next to the gearbox i.e inner gaiter??
+So are you saying that i could get one of those stretchys on from the hub side to fit next to the gearbox i.e inner gaiter??:)

 I would have said yes, providing there are no sharp edges on the clips of the outer boot, you could wrap them in electric tape if there was anything that might damage the new boot as it passes over the outer boot